Skip to Content Top

 The personal representative has the following duties:

-• Choosing the proper probate proceeding (i.e. formal or informal, supervised or unsupervised) and filing the paperwork to get the process started
+• Choosing the proper probate proceeding, whether formal or informal, supervised or unsupervised, and filing the paperwork to open the estate

 • Identifying assets of the probate estate

-• Identifying the heirs and/or beneficiaries of the deceased’s estate, either by will or by applicable law
+• Identifying heirs and beneficiaries under the will or applicable law

 • Identifying all other interested parties

-• Settling valid debts of the deceased and denying invalid creditor’s claims
+• Settling valid debts of the deceased and denying invalid creditor claims

-• Distributing the remaining assets to the proper heirs and/or beneficiaries
+• Distributing remaining assets to the proper heirs and beneficiaries

-• Supplying the court and interested parties with notice of the court proceedings, an inventory of the assets, an accounting of the estate’s income and expenses, and ultimately distribution of the assets
+• Supplying the court and interested parties with required notices, an inventory of assets, an accounting of the estate’s income and expenses, and a final distribution report

 Continue Reading Read Less